Lamprolepis nieuwenhuisii

-Lamprolepis nieuwenhuisii, Nieuwenhuis's skink, is a species of skink.
-It is found in Borneo.
+Lamprolepis nieuwenhuisii, also known commonly as Nieuwenhuis's skink, is a species of lizard in the subfamily Lygosominae of the family Scincidae (skinks).
+The species is endemic to the island of Borneo.

 Etymology

 The specific name, nieuwenhuisii, is in honor of Dutch explorer and ethnologist Anton Willem Nieuwenhuis.

+Habitat

+The preferred natural habitat of Lamprolepis nieuwenhuisii is forest, at elevations from sea level to 915 m.

+Behavior

+Lamprolepis nieuwenhuisii is arboreal.
+It lives in the canopy of the forest and rarely descends to the ground.